 An RV TV is usually made with anti-glare screens, which makes it easier to watch shows outdoors in daylight.
 So, if you want to make a stopover to watch your favorite show, you can do so even during daytime.

-Some of RV TVs with the best RV TV antenna can show different channels even if you are in the middle of nowhere.
+Some of 12 volt TV DVD combo reviews with the best RV TV antenna can show different channels even if you are in the middle of nowhere.
 There are also RV TVs with a built-in DVD player if you prefer watching movies than TV shows.

-In choosing an RV TV, there are things that you must keep in mind.
+In choosing a 12 volt RV TV DVD combo, there are things that you must keep in mind.
 These include the following:

 - TV Size: The largest RV TV is around 19” while the smallest is around 7”.
 Pick one that can fit inside your RV, living enough space for you to move around.